Fedex reaches tentative agreement with pilots

-FedEx (FDX.N) pilots tentatively agreed with the package delivery company on an amended collective bargaining agreement, the Air Line Pilots Association (ALPA) said.
+Aug 20 FedEx pilots tentatively agreed with the package delivery company on an amended collective bargaining agreement, the Air Line Pilots Association (ALPA) said.

 Fedex and its pilots have been negotiating on employment conditions since 2011.
 FedEx management filed for a mediation process with the National Mediation Board in October 2014.